A nilpotent IP polynomial multiple recurrence theorem: FVIP groups

 generate an FVIP subgroup $F\leq\polyn$, where the prefiltration $\Gb$ is given by $G_{0}=\dots=G_{d}=G$, $G_{d+1}=\{1_{G}\}$. \end{lemma} Maps of the form \eqref{eq:fvip-monomial} were originally studied in connection with admissible generalized polynomials (Definition~\ref{def:generalized-poly}).
 We will not return to them in the sequel and a proof of the above lemma is included for completeness. \begin{proof} The group $F$ is by definition finitely generated and closed under conjugation by constants since $G$ is commutative.
 It remains to check that the maps of the form \eqref{eq:fvip-monomial} are polynomial and that the group $F$ is closed under symmetric derivatives.

-To this end we use induction on $d$.
+To this end we induct on $d$.
 The cases $d=0,1$ are clear (in the latter case the maps \eqref{eq:fvip-monomial} are IP-systems), so let $d>1$ and consider a map $v$ as in \eqref{eq:fvip-monomial} with $e=d$.
 For $\beta<\alpha$ we have

 The underlined expression is $\Gb[+1]$-polynomial by the induction hypothesis and lies in $F$ by definition.
 Since this holds for every $\beta$, the map $v$ is $\Gb$-polynomial.
 Since the derivatives are in $F$ for every map $v$, the group $F$ is FVIP. \end{proof}